Home » Pyrenees » A complete guide to hiking Carros de Foc in Aigüestortes National Park

 If done independently, you have to book each hut on its specific webpage and buy the map yourself.
 Also, you don’t get the forfeit to stamp at the huts.

-The cost of the hike varies depending on the huts you sleep in, the modality you choose and the meals you select.
-You can check the prices to get an idea of what it can cost you.
+The cost of the hike varies depending on the huts you sleep in, the modality you choose, and the meals you select.
+You can check the prices to get an idea of what it will cost you.

 ⚠️ Important!